Northstrix/Midbar/README.md

 Midbar (STM32F407VET6 Version) V2.0 is the first version of Midbar that can simultaneously handle the PS2 Keyboard and the Nintendo Wii Nunchuk.

+Midbar V6.0 is the first ESP32-based version of Midbar that can act as if it were a USB keyboard.

 The purpose of Midbar is to significantly increase the cost of unauthorized access to its user's personal data.

 You can find the tutorial for Midbar here: